tomhrr/cosh/doc/all.md

 Both `split` and `join` handle quoting of values that contain either the delimiter, or a quotation mark.

+`splitr` splits a string based on a delimiter regex.
+It does not handle quoting of values, though.

 ### String-handling functions

 `append` appends one string to another: